 Sicily’s Southern regions are characterized by small fishing towns along long sandy beaches and rich agricultural land with silvery olive and dark green citrus groves in the interior.
 Further, the area is home to some of the greatest Greek archaeological treasures outside Greece and outstanding Roman relics.
 Small farming villages of the unspoiled interior remain isolated on their hilltops between rocky mountains or rolling fields.
 Due to the lack of infrastructure, the area remained mainly remote until the mid 19th century, leaving those villages nearly stuck in time.

 An area packed with ancient treasures, baroque architecture and prehistoric tombs, yet you will also find long lonely sandy beaches, nature reserves and some of Sicily’s best food and wine.
 While you will find Greek and Roman remains in Syracuse, including the magnificent city of Magna Graecia, the towns of the Valle di Note have been rebuilt at the peak of the baroque period after the destruction during the 1693 earthquake.
 The towns of Caltagirone, Modica, Noto, Palazzolo Acreide, Ragusa and Scicli have all been declared UNESCO World Heritage.

 The area has become a hot spot for foodies as many young chefs return to traditional roots and ingredients, which help to preserve the authentic cuisine in the region.
 Some of the best Nero d’Avola wines also come from this region.

-Visit our selection on travel information, facts and all kinds of stuff about Sicily in our travel bonanza.
+Visit our travel bonanza for stories, adventure inspiration, facts and all kinds of stuff about Sicily.